wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 </tr>
 <tr>
 <td>actionSubtype</td>
-<td>Allows you determine how we limit length:
+<td>Allows you to determine how we limit length:
 <ul>
-<li><strong>drop</strong>&mdash;Drops requested scope if value is greater than maxLength.
+<li><strong>drop</strong>&mdash;Drops requested scope if the value is greater than maxLength.
 You can't use DROP with the source name.</li>
-<li><strong>truncate</strong>&mdash;Truncates requested scope if value is greater than maxLength.</li>
+<li><strong>truncate</strong>&mdash;Truncates requested scope if the value is greater than maxLength.</li>
-<li><strong>truncateWithEllipsis</strong>&mdash;Truncates the requested scope if the value is greater than maxLength but preserving ellipsis (three dots). maxLength must be at least 3 for this action type.</li>
+<li><strong>truncateWithEllipsis</strong>&mdash;Truncates the requested scope if the value is greater than maxLength but preserves the ellipsis (three dots). maxLength must be at least 3 for this action type.</li>
 </ul></td>
 </tr>
 <tr>
 <td>maxLength</td>
 <td>The maximum length of a log tag value.
-The length of the input must be greater than maxLength for rule to be applied.</td>
+The length of the input must be greater than the maxLength for rule to be applied.</td>
 </tr>
 <tr>
 <td>match (optional)</td>